OlivierGeorgeon/osoyoo/docs/overview/Part_2_Easy_to_Read_Python_Control_of_Robot.md

 Before you start this step you need to find out the following information about the Wi-Fi in your house/workplace:

--SSID -- this is the name of your network, e.g., if the name of the network you log into is "Jones" then your SSID is "Jones".
+- SSID -- this is the name of your network, e.g., if the name of the network you log into is "Jones" then your SSID is "Jones".

--Pasword -- this is your password you use to log into your network, e.g., if the password to log into your Wi-Fi is "test1234" then your password is "test1234".
+- Pasword -- this is your password you use to log into your network, e.g., if the password to log into your Wi-Fi is "test1234" then your password is "test1234".